webmachinelearning/webnn/explainer.md

 ## References & acknowledgements

 >Your design will change and be informed by many people; acknowledge them in an ongoing way!
-It helps builder community and, as we only get by through the contributions of many, is only fair.
+It helps build community and, as we only get by through the contributions of many, is only fair.